 RICKY BOLIN (Living)

 Ricky Bolin was born November 24, 1958, in Dallas, Texas, and competed from 1975 to 1989.
 He always wanted to be a cowboy and growing up in Mesquite, Texas, made it easy.
 A high school bull riding champion at 15, Bolin turned professional shortly after, competing primarily as a bull rider from 1975 – 1989.
 He qualified for the Texas Circuit in bull riding from 1978 through 1989, becoming the Texas Circuit Bull Riding Champion in 1988.
 He served on the Board of Directors for the Texas Circuit Finals for 10 years.
 Bolin made the NFR in 1978, 1979, 1983 and 1985, and was one of the first rodeo athletes to receive a major sponsorship, with Coors Beer Distributing in Temple, Texas.
 He was instrumental in raising $2.5 million for the Dallas Area Boy Scouts from 1997 –2008.
 Bolin was Salesman of the Year for four years at HatCo.
 Inc. (makers of Stetson, Resistol and Charlie-One-Horse hats) and won their Western Image Award and Cavenders Boot City Salesman of the Year Award.
-Presently, Bolin is General Manager for HatCo.
+Presently, Bolin is President of HatCo.
 He was inducted into the Texas Rodeo Cowboy Hall of Fame in 2011, the Texas Cowboy Hall of Fame in 2017 and received the Professional Bull Riders Ring of Honor in 2017.
 Bolin lives in Sunnyvale, Texas, with his wife, Melanie.

 BOBBY W. “HOOTER” BROWN (Living)